 Teach the Fruit of the Spirit to Kids with a Gospel-Centered Approach

-When Paul wrote about the fruit of the Spirit, he was giving us a metaphor for true life change.
+When the apostle Paul wrote about the fruit of the Spirit, he was giving us a metaphor for true life change.

 We are like plants, and to grow good fruit we need to be rooted in God’s love for us.